Edwin R. A. Seligman: Early life

 Edwin Seligman was born April 25, 1861, in New York City, the son of the banker Joseph Seligman.
 His family was Jewish.
 He was tutored by Horatio Alger and had a broad facility for languages.

-Seligman attended Columbia University at fourteen and graduated in 1879 with an AB Seligman continued his studies in Europe, attending courses for three years at the universities of Berlin, Heidelberg, Geneva, and Paris.
+Seligman attended Columbia University at fourteen and graduated in 1879 with an AB and was a member of the Philolexian Society.

+Seligman continued his studies in Europe, attending courses for three years at the universities of Berlin, Heidelberg, Geneva, and Paris.
 He earned his MA and LLB degrees in 1885 and successfully defended a PhD in 1885.
 He later was awarded a LL.D. in 1904.

 Academic career

 Seligman spent his entire academic career at Columbia University, first joining as a lecturer in 1885.
 He was made an adjunct professor of political economy in 1888.
+From 1891 to 1904, he was professor of political economy and finance.
 He became the first McVickar Professor of Political Economy at the same university in 1904, a position which he occupied until 1931.

 Seligman's academic work dealt largely with matters of taxation and public finance, and he was regarded as a leading proponent of the progressive income tax.
 He also taught courses at Columbia in the field of economic history.

 Seligman dedicated a great deal of effort to the question of public finance during World War I and was a prominent advocate of the establishment of a progressive income tax as a basis for the funding of government operations.

 Seligman's later academic work revolved around questions of tax policy and consumer finance.

 Although a proponent of the economic interpretation of history, commonly associated with Marxism, Seligman was an opponent of socialism and appeared in public debates opposing prominent radical figures during the early 1920s, including such figures as Scott Nearing and Harry Waton.

 Among his students was B.R.
 Ambedkar, the Chief architect of Indian Constitution and first Law and Justice minister of India.
-Seligman's teaching career ended in 1931.
+Seligman became professor emeritus in 1931.